 For more tips on how to wear some of my favorite wardrobe essentials, check out previous Closet VIP posts on how to wear: a striped shirt, a black skater skirt, a denim jacket, and a navy blazer.

 3 Tips on Choosing the Perfect Cargo Jacket

 Okay, so technically there are differences between cargo jackets/field jackets/anoraks/utility jackets/military jackets, but for the purposes of the retail world, the names are apparently interchangeable.

 Moral of the story: a rose by any other name would smell as sweet, and a piece of outerwear with a drawstring waist, metal buttons, and cargo pockets by any other name would look as stylish.

-Make sure to tailor your purchase towards the local weather.
-After all, these jackets are meant to be super functional.
+Make sure to tailor your purchase toward the local weather.
+After all, these jacket outfits are meant to be super functional.
 (So many pockets!)
 Many versions I’ve seen come with hoods – bonus points if they’re detachable!

-The jacket I’m wearing in this post, made of lightweight cotton, is my spring through early fall jacket.
-The other two I own are a longer, slightly heavier field jacket from Gap (fall through early winter), and a quilted down Uniqlo jacket that’s perfect for wintry days.
+The jacket I’m wearing in this post, made of lightweight cotton, is my spring through early fall jacket outfit.
+The other two I own are a longer, slightly heavier field jacket from Gap (fall through early winter), and a quilted-down Uniqlo jacket that’s perfect for wintry days.